 Top Nursing Home in Ohio Awards 2020

 Long-term Care Quality

-This facility also received an A+ inspection score, making it one of the rare facilities to receive multiple A+'s in our categories.
-Inspection scores weigh a host of factors included in a facility's inspection report.
-One key criteria we look at is the quantity and severity of deficiencies.
-Nursing homes with higher scores in this category tend to have very few of these severe deficiencies.
-While this nursing home had some deficiencies on its government inspection report, none of them were severe based on CMS' scale.
+This facility has also received near flawless health inspections in recent years.
+We awarded them an impressive grade of A+ in this category.
+Inspection grades weigh a host of factors included in a nursing home's inspection reports.
+One key criteria we weigh heavily is the number and severity of deficiencies.
+Nursing homes with higher grades in this area generally have very few severe deficiencies.
+While this nursing home had a few minor dings on its government inspection report, it had no severe deficiencies.
+Severe deficiencies are those labeled as categories G, H, I, J, K and L. This tells you CMS did not consider any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Does this page answer your questions about Marjorie P Lee Retirement Community?

 This facility also was given a fine short-term care grade.
 Indeed, this turned out to be this facility's third strongest category score.
 In that area, we gave this facility a score of A. In calculating these short-term care ratings, we assess the nursing home's skilled nursing services, such as those performed by registered nurses, speech therapists, physical therapists and other types of skilled professionals.
 Our objective is to create a tool for comparing the rehabilitation services of various nursing homes.
 Fortunately, it looks like this facility has registered nurses on staff.
 Not all nursing homes employs these types of nurses.
 However, based on the data this nursing home provided, they do not appear to employ physical therapists.
 Lastly, we looked at the number of residents who were able to return to the community from this nursing home.
 We found that 7.1 percent of this nursing home's patients returned home.